Sport and Centrefire Pistol

 Each series consists of 5 exposures of the target, each exposure is for 3 seconds; the shooter fires one shot

-per exposure.
 Rapid Fire Stage target: 10 ring of 100 mm diameter, each ring increases by 80 mm.

 The top 8 contestants having the highest scores progress on to the final, which consists of two stages.